weshayutin/oooq-warp/README.md

 $ packer build packer-docker-centos7.json
 $ packer build packer-docker-oooq-runner.json
 ```
 Note, adapt those for your case or jut use existing images.
+It also requires
+``OOOQ_PATH`` set, see below.

 ## Pre-flight checks for a warp jump